 Rent for one bed flat (city center/ outside city center)

 Public transport (monthly pass)

 Sports and leisure

-Above costs are estimated and from Numbeo as of November 2022.
+The above costs are estimated from Numbeo as of November 2022.

 As with every city, rental prices in Lisbon’s city center are more expensive and, as with every expense, your habits and needs will determine how much Lisbon living will cost.
 Of course, you don’t have to live in Lisbon’s center.
 Its suburban areas are vibrant and buzzing with life, including coffee shops and great restaurants, making it a more affordable option to the capital center.

 However, Lisbon offers value for money, despite becoming a not-so-well-kept secret dream location for digital and European nomads.